Economy of Afghanistan: Agriculture and livestock

 In addition to smaller productions of other agricultural products.

-Afghanistan currently produces roughly 1.5 million tons of fresh fruits annually, which could be increased significantly.
-It is known for producing some of the finest fruits, especially pomegranates and grapes as well as sweet melons and mulberries.
-Other fruits grown in the country are apples, apricots, cherries, figs, oranges, peaches, pears, and strawberries.
-The number of farms are steadily increasing.
-The growing of vegetables in greenhouses is also expanding in the country.
+Afghanistan produces around 1.5 million tons of fresh fruits annually, which could be increased significantly.
+It is known for producing some of the finest fruits, especially pomegranates, grapes, melons, cherries and mulberries.
+Other fruits grown in the country include apples, apricots, figs, kiwi, oranges, peaches, pears, persimmons, plums, and strawberries.
+As of 2022, farming is entirely organic and steadily increasing.
+There are over 5,000 greenhouses in the country.

 The northern and western Afghan provinces are long known for pistachio cultivation.
 In recent years, farmers in the southern provinces began growing American pistachio trees.
 Provinces in the east of the country, particularly Khost and Paktia, are famous for pine nuts.
-The northern and central provinces are also famous for almonds and walnuts.
+The northern and central provinces are also famous for almonds and walnuts, as well as for kangina, a method of storing grapes in mud.
 The Bamyan Province in central Afghanistan is known for growing superior quality potatoes, which produced 370,000 tons in 2020.
-Nangarhar, Kunar and Laghman are the only provinces in the country where large farms of oranges and lemons can be found.
-Nangarhar also has farms of olives, peanuts and dates.
+Nangarhar, Laghman and Kunar are the only provinces in the country where major farming of grapefruits, lemons, limes, and oranges can be found.
+Nangarhar also has farms of dates, peanuts, olives, and sugarcane.
 Cultivation of these products have spread to other provinces of the country.
-Some locals have recently planted a small number of banana trees in the provinces of Helmand and Balkh.
+Other agricultural products such as avocados, bananas and pineapples have recently been planted in the provinces of Balkh, Helmand, Nangarhar, and Paktia.

+Afghanistan is listed as the 54th largest vegetables producing country.
+Most of its vegetables are for domestic consumption and include beans, broccoli, cabbages, carrots, cauliflowers, chickpeas, coriander, corns, cucumbers, eggplants, leeks, lettuces, okras, onions, peppers, potatoes, pumpkins, radishes, rhubarb, spinach, tomatoes, turnips, and zucchinis.
 Wheat and cereal production is Afghanistan's traditional agricultural mainstay.
 The nation is nearing self-sufficiency in grain production.
 It requires an additional 1 to 3 million tons of wheat to become self-sufficient, which is predicted to be accomplished in the near future.

 Livestock in Afghanistan mainly include cattle, sheep, and goats.
 Poultry farming is widespread in the warmer parts of the country.
+The Habib Hassam Poultry Complex is located in Jalalabad.